-Students seeking a B.S. degree in the College of Business must satisfactorily complete a curriculum of 120 semester hours.
+Students seeking a B.S. degree in the College of Business must satisfactorily complete a curriculum of 120 semester

-A major consists of a pattern of 18-24 semester hours in related courses falling primarily within a given subject field.
-Available majors are shown in the "College of Business Baccalaureate Degrees and Majors" table, page 150.
+A major consists of a pattern of from 18 to 24 semester hours in related courses falling primarily within a given subject field.
+Available majors are shown in the "College of Business Baccalaureate Degrees and Majors" table, page 152.